-2.1 Impacts Considered in Transportation CBA
+2.1 Impacts considered in Transportation CBA

 In theory a CBA captures all the costs and benefits of the project it is assessing.
 In practice, what can be practically predicted and/or assessed and the approach taken to choosing the time line of the analysis limit the scope of CBAs.
-Table 1, below, compares the impacts considered by four authorities: (1) Metrolinx, the transportation planning agency for the Greater Toronto-Hamilton Areas (GTHA), (2) Canada's National Guidelines, (3) the UK national guideline and (4), the European Commission guide on CBA transport section.
+Table 1, below, compares the impacts considered by four authorities: (1) the Ontario transport agency Metrolinx, (2) Canada's National Guidelines (3) The UK national guideline and (4), the European Commission guide on CBA transport section.
 The four provide an overview of the variability within CBA.
 The UK's guide is widely seen as best practice.